Physically-Feasible Reactive Synthesis for Terrain-Adaptive Locomotion: Hardware Demonstrations

 \subsection{Rebar Terrain}

 For the rebar terrain scenarios shown in Fig.~\ref{fig:hardware_rebar}, we test two cases: one without any obstacles and one with an obstacle introduced during execution.
 The rebar spacing varies between $0.1$ m and $0.3$ m.
 Offline synthesis is conducted without prior knowledge of obstacles.
 In the first case (top row), the robot Chotu successfully performs the entire maneuver without encountering any runtime failures, consistently moving forward until reaching the goal waypoint.
 In the second case (bottom row), an obstacle is added to the environment but only detected during the online execution phase.
+In our hardware setup, the obstacle's location is not estimated by an autonomous perception stack but rather provided through motion-capture-aided manual annotation: when the obstacle enters the robot's local field of view, its position is added to the online terrain set and the affected cell is classified as the \textit{obstacle} terrain class at the symbolic level---i.e., obstacle avoidance in this scenario is handled entirely at the symbolic level (Sec.~\ref{sec:preliminaries_abstraction}), not through the MICP-level collision-region variables $\v H_{s,w,j}$ in Eq.~(\ref{eq:collision_avoidance}).
+This setup is explicit about what is and is not validated---the planning and runtime-repair pipeline is exercised end-to-end, while the terrain-segmentation problem itself is not.
 Upon encountering a new terrain/request pair caused by the obstacle, the planner promptly triggers a runtime resynthesis.
 Leveraging previously generated skills, it computes a new strategy within $0.05$ s to detour around the obstacle and continue toward the goal.
 All transitions in both scenarios use a $2.25$ s static walking gait, where only one foot is lifted at a time to ensure safety.
+We note that the gait timings adopted on hardware---$3$\,s trotting, $1.5$\,s leaping, $2.25$\,s static walking---are conservative compared to the most agile motions reported in the legged-locomotion literature; however, this locomotion gait setup still verifies the framework's gait-switching, online MICP, and runtime-repair mechanisms, which is the validation target of this article.
+Aggressive, high-speed gaits would require revisiting the convex-dynamics simplification (Eq.~(\ref{eq:dynamics})) discussed in Sec.~\ref{sec:online_execution}.